WOW lag? A full guide on how to fix wow lag! (UPDATED)

 - 2012.05.03 10:59

-Years back, during the early times of WoW, lag was a daily issue for all of us.
+Years back, during the early times of World of Warcraft, lag was a daily issue for all of us.
 We didn't take much attention of it.
 Of course, it was painful and of course, none liked it.
 But, we learned to live with it.
-I remember 40m8 raids that sometimes needed 3 hours to get started, simply waiting to get all people lag free.
+I remember 40m raids that sometimes needed 3 hours to get started, simply waiting to get all people lag free.

-A well-known dragon was beating us over and over because there were disconnections and LAG.
-But, we managed to bring him down after many days of trying!
-(Perhaps even weeks.
-I don't remember anymore).
+Litchking 25HC was beating us over and over because there were disconnections and LAG.
+But, we managed to bring him down after many hours of trying!
 The reward was incredible, and we were the only guild on our server that succeeded!

 What i did to reduce high latency in WoW and fix lag!